Event photos for LinkedIn – how to get images that work

 A good event photo doesn't just show that something happened – it shows how it felt to be there.

-Eye-catching images that tell a story
+Images that catch the eye and tell a story

 • A well-chosen expression during a presentation